Treatment for Postpartum Depression Overview

 - Whether or not the mother is breastfeeding

 - The medical history of the woman

-- Other types of medications the mother may be taking
+- Other types of drugs the mother may be taking

 Antidepressants are the most commonly prescribed type of medication for postpartum depression.
-Antidepressants work to elevate and stabilize the mood.
-This prevents postpartum depression symptoms such as mood swings, sadness and irritability.
-There are several classifications of antidepressants, and each one has a different chemical effect on the brain.
+Antidepressants elevate and stabilize the mood, preventing postpartum depression symptoms such as mood swings, sadness, and irritability.
+There are several classifications of antidepressants, each with a different chemical effect on the brain.

-Other medications may be prescribed if the postpartum depression condition is more severe.
-This is common for cases of postpartum anxiety, postpartum obsessive-compulsive disorder and postpartum psychosis.
-These medications include anti-psychotic drugs which alter chemicals in the brain, changing behaviors, mood and emotions.
+Other postpartum depression medications may be prescribed if the condition is more severe.
+Medication prescriptions are common for cases of postpartum anxiety, postpartum obsessive-compulsive disorder, and postpartum psychosis.
+These medications include anti-psychotic drugs that alter brain chemicals, changing behaviors, moods, and emotions.

 Treating Postpartum Depression with Antidepressants (SSRI)

-Antidepressants are the most common forms of medications prescribed to women suffering from postpartum depression.
-Antidepressants work to balance a person’s neurotransmitters, brain chemicals that affect mood and emotions.
+Antidepressants are the most common psychiatry medications prescribed to women suffering from postpartum depression.
+Antidepressants work to balance a person’s neurotransmitters, the brain chemicals that affect mood and emotions.